Effects of war: Cultural property

 During a war, cultural assets are threatened with destruction, confiscation, looting and robbery.
 Cultural heritage can be archaeological finds, excavation sites, archives, libraries, museums and monuments that are sometimes simply vandalized or stolen by warring parties in order to finance the war.
 During the Second World War in particular, Nazi Germany also stole art objects in large parts of Europe.
 And even if there are international legal regulations, they are often not complied with.
 In addition to the human suffering caused by war and armed conflict, around three quarters of all man-made cultural assets and thus the testimonies and evidence of human creativity were destroyed in this way.
 In contrast, only about a quarter of all cultural assets have been destroyed by natural disasters or have permanently disappeared due to normal deterioration.
 According to Karl von Habsburg, founding president of Blue Shield International, the destruction of cultural goods is also part of psychological warfare, because the target of the attack is the identity of the opponent, which is why symbolic cultural goods become a main target.

-Artistic

-War leads to forced migration causing potentially large displacements of population.
-Among forced migrants there are usually relatively large shares of artists and other types of creative people, causing so the war effects to be particularly harmful for the country's creative potential in the long-run.
-War also has a negative effect on an artists' individual life-cycle output.